Gayupooja/Chatbot/README.md

+## Table of contents
+1. Introduction
+2. Features
+3. Customization
+4. Getting started with Prerequisties

 # University FAQ Chatbot

 The University FAQ Chatbot is a simple Python-based chatbot that provides answers to frequently asked questions about a university.
 It's designed to assist users in finding information about courses, admission procedures, fees, and more.